flenniken/metar/readme.rst

 You can learn how metar deals with special images with unknown sections or corrupt files and other details on the details page.

-You can view the metar source documentation on the index page and learn how to contribute to the project on the development page.
+* `details <docs/main.html>`_ -- metadata processing details

-* `development <docs/html/project.html>`_ -- how to develop,
+You can view the documentation for all the modules and procedures on the index page.
+This documentation is created from embedded doc comments in the source.

-  install, build and test Metar.
+* `index <docs/html/theindex.html>`_ -- index to source documentation

-* `index <docs/html/theindex.html>`_ -- index to all the internal
+You can learn how to build, test and install on the development page.

-  modules and procedures.
+* `development <docs/project.html>`_ -- how to build, test and install

-* `details <docs/html/main.html>`_ -- metadata processing details
+The link below shows an svg graph of the module dependencies.

-* `dependencies <docs/html//dependencies.svg>`_ -- the modules dependencies graph
+* `dependencies <docs/html/dependencies.svg>`_ -- the modules dependencies graph